kirschbaum-development/nova-chartjs/README.md

 ## Adding Chart Data

 After setup, to add chart data for any model, all you need to do is to edit the model after creating it.
-YOu will get a list of numeric inputs to add values for each parameter specified in settings.
+You will get a list of numeric inputs to add values for each parameter specified in settings.

 ![Adding Chart data](screenshots/EditView.jpg "Adding Chart Data")